w3ctag/extending-html-responsibly/RICG-recs/ricg.md

 ## TAG Recommendations

-1. The TAG recommends that the RICG continue to formalize and popularize polyfills that meet their use cases (and not wait for browser makers to implement their specification).
+1. The TAG recommends that the RICG continue to formalize and popularize polyfills that meet their use cases, like [Picturefill](https://github.com/scottjehl/picturefill) (and not wait for browser makers to implement their specification).
 Reaching critical mass with polyfills should help convince browser makers that a solution should indeed be standardized for the benefit of end-users, even if it takes a few more years.

 2. The TAG recommends that the RICG discourage developers from directly using the `<picture>` element or `srcset` on the Web before the solution is